code-423n4/docs/roles/wardens/warden-auth.md

 ## FAQ / Troubleshooting

-### If you can't find your handle in the dropdown on the registration page:

-First, please make sure you connect from the "connect wallet" dropdown instead of going straight to the registration page.
+### If you were a registered warden prior to June 28, 2022 and you see "[your handle] is already a registered username" when you fill out the registration form:

+If you submitted valid findings before May 25, 2022, please make sure you choose either MetaMask or WalletConnect from the "connect" dropdown.

 1. If you did that and ended up on the registration page, please make sure you connect with a wallet address you’ve used for a Code4rena contest prior to May 25, 2022.
 2. If that doesn’t work, please [submit a Help Desk request](https://code4rena.com/help/).

 ### If your registration was merged but you still can't log in:

-Registrations are merged in batches, during business hours, so it can take a few hours before your registration is fully merged.

-If your registration has been merged into main *and* the deploy has completed, and you’re still unable to log in, make sure you are authenticating with the same address you used when you registered.
+Make sure you are authenticating with the same address you used when you registered.

 If that doesn’t work, please [submit a Help Desk request](https://code4rena.com/help/).